 Sometimes business owners underestimate one of the key components to their bottom line– their overhead costs.
 You have to factor in the time and money it takes to get your product or service to your consumers.
-For example, Leslie almost went bankrupt because of the warehouse she contracted for packaging and shipping.
-It’s essential to know where your money is going.
+For example, Leslie almost went bankrupt because of the warehouse line she contracted for packaging and shipping.
+It’s essential to know where your business' money is going.

 A future-focused vision toward pricing your product can help you achieve profitability.
 Remember that every single investment you make goes into your pricing.
 This can include:

 Third-party logistics (3PL)

 You can work backward by tracing your costs line from the end product to distribution, to production, and to the investments you made.

 “You're paying for boxes, you're paying for packing material, you're paying every time somebody touches something, you're paying for receiving.
 All of these things have to factor into the costs, and people just don't know how expensive it is.”

 Don’t be afraid to ask for your help.
 As a business owner, you are supervising a lot of things when it comes to your company.
 You may be overlooking certain areas of production and distribution, which could be the cause of your issues.
 It can be intimidating to ask for a professional opinion, but hiring a consultant to go over your procedure, data, and figures can help improve your profitability.

 In Leslie’s case, she finally hired a chief financial officer (CFO) after reaching a line of seven-figure revenue–with low profitability.